huzaifah-cyber/threat-hunt-operation-overreach/README.md

 |---|---|
 | **Answer** | Rotate krbtgt twice, with the rotations separated by a sufficient interval for previously issued Kerberos tickets to expire. |
 | **Time (UTC)** | N/A |

-**Details:** Rotate krbtgt twice, with the rotations separated by a sufficient interval for previously issued Kerberos tickets to expire.

 ---